Vector bundles on tropical schemes: Preliminaries

 \begin{myeg}[Tropical semifield] Consider the set $\mathbb{T}:=\mathbb{R}\cup \{-\infty\}$ with multiplication $\odot$ given by the usual addition of real numbers with $a\odot (-\infty)=-\infty$ for all $a \in \mathbb{T}$.
 Addition $\oplus$ is given as follows: for $a,b \in \mathbb{T}$,

 where $-\infty$ is the smallest element.
 Then $\mathbb{T}$ is a semifield, called the \emph{tropical semifield}. \end{myeg}

 \begin{myeg} Let $R=\mathbb{T}[x]$ be the polynomial semiring with coefficients in $\mathbb{T}$ with the polynomial addition and multiplication.
-The geometry of $\Spec A=\mathbb{A}^1_{\mathbb{T}}$ is quite different from the classical affine line $\mathbb{A}^1_k$ over a field $k$ mainly due to the fact that $\mathbb{T}[x]$ is not cancellative\footnote{By a cancellative semiring, we mean a semiring satisfying the condition that $ab=ac$ with $a\neq 0$ implies that $b=c$ for all $a,b,c \in A$.} although it does not have any zero-divisors.\footnote{This is one of several stark differences between classical algebra and tropical algebra.
-In tropical algebra, the lack of zero-divisors does not imply that one can perform multiplicative cancellation.} One may consider a ``reduced model'' $\overline{\mathbb{T}[x]}$, which is cancellative, to study the geometry of $\mathbb{A}^1_\mathbb{T}$.
+The geometry of $\Spec A=\mathbb{A}^1_{\mathbb{T}}$ is quite different from the classical affine line $\mathbb{A}^1_k$ over a field $k$ mainly due to the fact that $\mathbb{T}[x]$ is not cancellative although it does not have any zero-divisors.
+One may consider a ``reduced model'' $\overline{\mathbb{T}[x]}$, which is cancellative, to study the geometry of $\mathbb{A}^1_\mathbb{T}$.
 See \cite[\S 3.4]{giansiracusa2016equations} or \cite[\S 4]{jun2018valuations}. \end{myeg}

+\begin{rmk} The above example points out one of several stark differences between classical algebra and tropical algebra.
+In tropical algebra, the lack of zero-divisors does not imply that one can perform multiplicative cancellation. \end{rmk}

 \begin{mydef} An \emph{affine semiring scheme} is the prime spectrum $X=\Spec A$ equipped with a structure sheaf $\mathcal{O}_X$.
 A locally semiringed space is a topological space with a sheaf of semirings such that the stalk at each point has a unique maximal ideal.
 A \emph{semiring scheme} is a locally semiringed space which is locally isomorphic to an affine semiring scheme. \end{mydef}